GrowthPath/zoho_analytics_connector/README.md

 UnrecoverableRateLimitError
 RecoverableRateLimitError

-Manager retries is a partially implemented experimental feature. `data_upload` uses it.
+Manager retries is a partially implemented experimental feature.
+The retry logic is in

+    def __sendRequest(self, url, httpMethod, payLoad, action, callBackData,retry_countdown=0):

+It attempts to differentiate between recoverable and non-recoverable errors.
+It should be enhanced to use smarter retry timing, but first I will see if this works under production loads.

 Do some stuff
 -------------